-David R. Hawkins, MD., Phd., was a widely known authority within the fields of consciousness research and spirituality, has written and taught from the unique perspective of an experienced clinician, scientist, and mystic.
+David R. Hawkins, MD., PhD., was a widely known authority within the fields of consciousness research and spirituality.
+He has written and taught from the unique perspective of an experienced clinician, scientist, and mystic.

 Where I Would Recommend You Get Your Copy: